dadi/docs/_src/contributing.md

 We'd love for you to contribute to our source code and to make DADI products even better.

+Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)
  - [Feature Requests](#feature)